With its “Platinum Open Access” model, SMW has attracted great interest in the national and international medical world.

 Please group logically related panels into multipanel figures, and adjust the size of each panel such that all graphs are approximately the same size within the same figure.
 For labels, use sans-serif fonts (e.g. Arial) of a uniform and easily readable size.
 A resolution of at least 300 dpi at publication size is required.
 Figures exported from screen presentation files (e.g. Powerpoint) are not of sufficient quality.
 Figures should be prepared in a graphics program (e.g. Photoshop, Illustrator).
 Gimp and Inkscape are acceptable, royalty-free alternatives to commercial graphics programs.

-If you have included in your article figures or tables from other publications, you must obtain permission from the publisher to use them before submission of the manuscript: an image that has been published before can be used in Swiss Medical Weekly only if the copyright holder has given permission.
+If you have included in your article figures or tables from other publications, you must obtain permission from the rights holder to use them before submission of the manuscript.
 If you are including figures or tables that have been adapted from published papers, then you are also responsible for obtaining the publisher’s permission to adapt them.
 Please submit a copy of this permission with your article.

 References should follow the standards summarised in the NLM’s International Committee of Medical Journal Editors (ICMJE) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals: Sample References webpage.